Thomas Wiemann

 Model Averaging and Double Machine Learning

-with Achim Ahrens, Christian B Hansen, Mark E Schaffer.
+with Achim Ahrens, Christian Hansen, Mark Schaffer.

 Accepted at the Journal of Applied Econometrics.